Christopher J. Lynch books

 My flight wasn't until the afternoon so I didn't have to leave the hotel until 11 or so.
 In the meantime, I met up with Sharon and we went across the street to tour the Museum of the Revolution.
 My knowledge of the revolution was faint, and so I was anxious to learn more about it, even it if I was only going to get the Cuban side of the story.

-The museum was housed in the former presidential palace of Fulgencio Batista, and one of the first things we were told upon entering was that the bullet holes in the walls and the blood stains were from a battle that took place during a fight for control of the palace.
+of the first things we were told upon entering was that the bullet holes in the walls and the blood stains were from a battle that took place during a fight for control of the palace.

 I took the statement at face value until I got closer to the supposed bullet holes and inspected them.
 The walls were made of marble and any bullet striking them would not have made clean hole like the ones I was looking at.
 They would have shattered the marble into a million pieces instead.
 Also, the holes were too large, larger than a .50 caliber round.
 They were so large in fact that I could stick my finger right through them and feel the hollow space underneath.
 I began to smell a rata!